War and Peace (film series): Distribution

-The distribution (along with the displaying and later preserving) of such a massive piece of work posed physical difficulties.
-Already the whopping 20 canisters of film reels made transportation a sizable hassle.
+The distribution (along with the display and later preservation) of such a massive piece of work posed physical difficulties.
+The whopping 20 canisters of film reels already made transportation a sizable hassle.

 Andrei Bolkonsky was screened in two consecutive parts, released in a total of 2,805 copies in March 1966.
-In the fifteen months afterwards, the first sold 58.3 million tickets in the USSR, and 58 million of the viewers remained through the intermission.
+In the fifteen months afterwards, the first part sold 58.3 million tickets in the USSR, and 58 million of the viewers remained through the intermission.
 Thus, Bolkonsky became the most successful film of the year.
 Respectively, its two parts are also the 26th and 27th most watched from among all pictures ever made in the Soviet Union.
 Natasha Rostova, which opened in July with 1,405 copies disseminated, performed less well and attracted 36.2 million viewers in the same time period, reaching the third place in the 1966 box office, although it would have been ninth if counted in 1967.
-Admission for the two final parts deteriorated further: 1812, with 1,407 copies released, had 21 million admissions and Pierre Bezukhov sold merely 19.8 million tickets; they made it to the 13th and 14th place at the 1967 box office.
+Admission for the two final parts declined further: 1812, with 1,407 copies released, had 21 million admissions and Pierre Bezukhov sold only 19.8 million tickets; they made it to the 13th and 14th place at the 1967 box office.

-Russian film critic Sergei Kudryavtsev assessed the series' domestic returns were "probably in the range" of 58 million Rbls, while Razzakov assumed each ticket cost an average price of 25 kopecks.
+Russian film critic Sergei Kudryavtsev assessed that the series' domestic returns were "probably in the range" of 58 million Rbls, while Razzakov assumed that each ticket cost an average price of 25 kopecks.
 With a total of some 135 million tickets sold, War and Peace was considered a resounding commercial success at the time.

 The series was screened in 117 countries around the world, including Spain, Japan, West Germany, Denmark, Belgium, Egypt, and Argentina.
-In East Germany, the state-owned DEFA studio produced a slightly shorter edition of the series, dubbed to German, which ran 409 minutes and maintained the four-part order of the original.
-Among others, it featured Angelica Domröse, who voiced Lisa Bolkonskaya.
-It attracted 2,225,649 viewers in the German Democratic Republic.
+In East Germany, the state-owned DEFA studio produced a slightly shorter edition of the series, dubbed into German, which ran for 409 minutes and maintained the four-part arrangement of the original.
+It featured among others Angelica Domröse, who voiced Lisa Bolkonskaya, and attracted 2,225,649 viewers.
 In West Germany, a much shorter version was released, totaling 337 minutes.
-In the People's Republic of Poland, it sold over 5,000,000 tickets in 1967.
+In Poland, it sold over 5,000,000 tickets in 1967.
 In France, War and Peace had 1,236,327 admissions.